cs1302uga/cs1302-c4-alpha/README.rst

 :Environment and Structure (100):
-   This project must must compile and run correctly on |server| using the specific version of Java that is enabled by the CSCI 1302 shell profile.

-   Your directory structure and package structure should match the structure of the starter code.
+   This project must must compile and run correctly on |server| using the specific version of Java that is enabled by the CSCI 1302 shell profile, and your directory structure and package structure should match the structure of the starter code.

-   You should not modify the location of any of the provided ``.java`` files.
+   * You should not modify the location of any of the provided ``.java`` files.
 You should also not modify the package statement in any of the provided ``.java`` file.

-   The location of the default package for source code should be a direct sub-directory of
+   * The location of the default package for source code should be a direct sub-directory of
      |ttslug| called ``src``.
 The only ``.java`` files that you should include are your modified
      versions of the ones in the starter code -- **you should NOT add any additional source code files**.
      Both``ConnectFour.java`` and ``ConnectFourDriver.java`` are expected to compile on |server|
      using the commands provided in the compilation instructions that are included earlier in this document.
 Since the code that you submit is expected to compile, the graders will, in most cases, not modify your source code to resolve a compilation issue.

-   The location of the default package for compiled code should be a sub-directory of |ttslug|
+   * The location of the default package for compiled code should be a sub-directory of |ttslug|
      called ``bin``.
 If you include compiled code with your submission, then it will be ignored.
      Graders are instructed to recompile your submission on |server| code prior to testing your submission.

    If a problem is encountered for your submission that is explicitly described above, then 100 points will be subtracted from your earned point total; however, if the problem is